ivanizag/kaypro-disassembly/rom/README.md

 To load the OS, the first sector 0 of track 0 of disk A is loaded.
 That sector has the information of how many more sectors have to be read, where they have to be loaded and where to jump execution to start the OS.
+Note that the code only works if booting from a double density disk.

 ## Floppy disk read and write